vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 and any external resource, generating the inputs, sending the inputs, collecting the outputs, and actually driving the component and external resource until all outputs have been collected.

-Here's a simple example of what I expect this to look like:
+Here's a simple example of how the runner would actually be used to bring everything together:

 ```rust
 fn get_all_validatable_components() -> Vec<&'static dyn ValidatableComponent> {